augustss/MicroHs/README.md

 It uses combinators for handling variables, and has some primitive operations for integers and for executing IO operations.
 There is a also a simple mark-scan garbage collector.

+### Features
+The runtime system can serialize and deserialize any expression and keep its graph structure (sharing and cycles).
+The only exception to this is file handles, which cannot be serialized.